BoringBoredom/Service-List-Creator/README.md

 as .reg file.

-Place the script into the same folder as services.txt and run it.
+Move services.txt to the folder containing this script and run RUN.bat